slack-samples/deno-github-functions/README.md

 $ slack trigger create --trigger-def triggers/create_new_issue_shortcut.ts
 ```

+After selecting a Workspace, the output provided will include the Link Trigger
-Copy and paste the resulting Shortcut URL to a channel or add it as a bookmark.
+Shortcut URL.
+Copy and paste this URL into a channel as a message, or add it as
+a bookmark in a channel of the Workspace you selected.

-You can try clicking it, too, but this link won't run the Workflow until the app
-is either running locally or deployed.
+**Note: this link won't run the Workflow until the app is either running locally
+or deployed!** Read on to learn how to run your app locally and eventually
+deploy it to Slack hosting.

 ## Running Your Project Locally

 While building your app, you can see your changes propagated to your workspace
 in real-time with `slack run`.
-You'll know an app is the development version
+In both the CLI and in Slack, you'll know an app
-because the name has the string `(dev)` appended.
+is the development version if the name has the string `(dev)` appended.

 ```zsh
 # Run app locally